waku-org/go-waku/docs/tutorials/onchain-rln-relay-chat2.md

 1. An rln keystore file with credentials to the rln membership smart contract you wish to use.
 You may obtain this by registering to the smart contract and generating a keystore.
 It is possible to use go-waku to register into the smart contract:
 ```
 make
-./build/waku generate-rln-credentials --eth-account-private-key=<private-key> --eth-contract-address=<0x000...> --eth-client-address=<eth-client-rpc-or-wss-endpoint> --cred-path=rlnKeystore.json
+./build/waku generate-rln-credentials --eth-account-private-key=<private-key> --eth-contract-address=<0x000...> --eth-client-address=<eth-client-rpc-or-wss-endpoint> --cred-path=./rlnKeystore.json
 ```
+Once this command is executed, A keystore file will be generated at the path defined in the `--cred-path` flag.
+You may now use this keystore with wakunode2 or chat2.

 ## Overview
 Figure 1 provides an overview of the interaction of the chat2 clients with the test fleets and the membership contract.
 At a high level, when a chat2 client is run with Waku-RLN-Relay mounted in on-chain mode, the passed in credential will get displayed on the console of your chat2 client.
-You may copy the displayed RLN credential and reuse them for the future execution of the chat2 application.
-Proper instructions in this regard is provided in the following [section](#how-to-persist-and-reuse-rln-credential).
 Under the hood, the chat2 client constantly listens to the membership contract and keeps itself updated with the latest state of the group.

 In the following test setting, the chat2 clients are to be connected to the Waku test fleets as their first hop.